Do Facebook Groups Make Money? 15 Ways To Monetize a Facebook Group

 In this instance, it's less about generating an instant income from your leads than it is about getting leads you can re-market to.

-Since Facebook can shut down your group at any time, gathering emails (or leads) allows you to continue to be in contact with your members to make money later on.
+Since Facebook can shut down your group at any time, gathering emails (or leads) allows you to continue to be in contact with your members to generate money later on.

 6. Sell a Digital Course